GetAssuredDev/GetAssured-Business/_posts/2017-11-20-getassured-christmas-giveaway-find-out-how-to-win-dollar50-grab-credits-from-us.md

 **Read on to find out more about the $50 Grab credits Christmas giveaway.**

-Just follow the 3 steps below to be eligible for this giveaway\*:
+Just follow the 3 steps below to be eligible for this giveaway^:

 1\.
 Login to your account on GetAssured